-Your local water supplier is primarily concerned with generating safe drinking water.
-Because of seasonal changes and chemical additives put in by these local water suppliers, fresh water can vary . . . and cause you real problems on press!
-Even pure fresh water is not compatible with the printing process.
-Printers don't need pure water-they need water that is stable, consistent and supports the chemical process of their fountain solution concentrates so they get the maximum benefit from these ingredients.
+Your local water supplier is primarily concerned with producing safe drinking water.
+Because of seasonal changes and chemical additives put in by local water suppliers, fresh water can vary and cause you real problems on the press!
+Even pure, clean water may not be compatible with the printing process.
+Printers don't need pure water-they need water that is stable, consistent and which supports the chemical process represented by their fountain solution concentrates, enabling them to get the maximum benefit from their ingredients.